Kansas firefighters climb stairs to remember victims of September 11 attacks

-A group of Kansas firefighters climbed 110 flights to honor the lives of the nearly 3000 killed during the terrorist attacks on September 11, 2001.
-“I am halfway done,” said Melanie Miller with the Harper Fire Department.
+WICHITA, Kan.
+(KSNW) – A group of Kansas firefighters climbed 110 flights to honor the lives of the nearly 3,000 killed during the terrorist attacks on September 11, 2001.

 As a new generation lives without having gone through the attacks, these firefighters and emergency personnel hope to pass the legacy of the victims on.